schmurtzm/RFLink32-For-Sonoff-RF-Bridge/README.md

 ### Flash :
 > To put in flashing mode, press the ‘pairing button’ while inserting the FTDI in USB.
 > Then run the script tools\Flash_Sonoff_RF.bat .
 It will :
+>   - ask you to disconnect and reconnect the sonoff in "flashing mode" for eatch step
->   - make a backup of the original firmware of your sonofff
+>   - make a backup of the original firmware of your sonoff
 >   - full erase of the esp8266
->   - ask you to disconnect and reconnect the sonoff in "flashing mode"
 >   - flash the RFlink32 firmware

-> Then yo on your mobile phone and find the wifi access point called "RFLink-AP", connect to it and naviguate to adress : http://192.168.4.1  then you will be able to configure your own Wifi.
+> Then go on your mobile phone and find the wifi access point called "RFLink-AP", connect to it and naviguate to adress : http://192.168.4.1  then you will be able to configure your own Wifi.
 > Alternatively you can configure the wifi by sending a command on serial port (with a software like termite) :
-> 10;config;set;{"wifi":{"client_enabled":true,"client_dhcp_enabled":true,"client_ssid":"MySSID","client_password":"MyPassword"}}
+> ```10;config;set;{"wifi":{"client_enabled":true,"client_dhcp_enabled":true,"client_ssid":"MySSID","client_password":"MyPassword"}}```
 > The new IP adress will be displayed on serial monitoring.
 > You can compile this code with platformio or you can download a compiled firmware and use the script on Windows) :

 ### Configure :